 A Basic Skills Assessment may be required prior to acceptance into programs.
-These tests include, but are not limited to, the Test of Adult Basic Education (TABE), CASAS GOALS, the Test of Essential Academic Skills (TEAS), Florida Ready to Work test and the Basic Abilities Test (BAT).
+These tests include, but are not limited to, the Test of Adult Basic Education (TABE), CASAS GOALS, the Test of Essential Academic Skills (TEAS), and the Basic Abilities Test (BAT).
 Fees for these evaluations are non-refundable, and are good for thirty days from the date of payment.